awsdocs/amazon-connect-user-guide/doc_source/agentconsole-guide.md

 As a manager, you can listen in on active calls as your agents interact with your customers\.
 Only users that are assigned the **Enable** permissions for **Manager listen in** can listen in on agent calls\.
 The **CallCenterManager** security profile includes this permission, but not permission to access the CCP\.
 You can add the permission for the CCP to the **CallCenterManager** profile, or also assign the **Agent** profile to an account that is already assigned the **CallCenterManager** profile\.

 Before you can use the listen\-in feature, you need to enable call recording in your contact flows\.
 The listen\-in feature works only when call recording is enabled\.
+To enable Manager listen\-in for outbound calls, the contact flow in which you enable call recording must be in the flow selected as the outbound contact flow for the queue used for outbound calls\.

 **To enable manager listen\-in**